mit-pdos/perennial/artifact/EXPERIMENTS.md

 The two bugs mentioned in the paper are https://github.com/tchajed/mailboat/commit/15e15a3a (resulting in an infinite loop in `Pickup`) and https://github.com/tchajed/mailboat/commit/e80f1eb2 (resulting in running out of file descriptors after delivering too many messages).
+The first bug comes with a test case which will fail by running out of memory if you revert the fix.
+You can introduce the bug in `~/mailboat/mailboat.go` and then run `go test github.com/tchajed/mailboat`.
+The second bug isn't as easy to reproduce, but it's pretty easy to see what went wrong.

 ## Mailboat compatibility